hannenhalli-lab/miRSCAPE/README.md

 ```

 ## Step 1. scRNA preparation
-To prepare the data which is stored in Seurta object, `modifySeuratObject` function should be used.
+To prepare the data which is stored in Seurat object, `modifySeuratObject` function should be used.

 ScRNA data preparation for only on the specific cell clusters
 ```